-The 40/40 is SROM’s paramount course.
-It is and will always be a timeless classic course for SROM.
-This course is exactly in sync with the vision of SROM.
+The 40/40 is SROM’s flagship course.
+It is and always will be a timeless classic course for SROM.
+This course is beautifully aligned with the vision of SROM.
 What the Lord can do in 40 days in the wilderness with you will blow you away.
 Come pour out your love with us to the Creator of the Universe!

 Over 100 times in the Bible the text explicitly identifies lives being changed as a result of a wilderness journey.
 Noah, Moses, Elijah, and Jesus all spent 40 days in wilderness environments.
 SROM follows this biblical model.
 Based on the skills that are taught (hard and soft skills), tools that are given, knowledge that is imparted, and education that is experienced, SROM offers a cutting edge approach that leads people into a deeper knowledge of Jesus Christ.

 Though this course is designed for all skill levels, it is important to be aware of the demands and challenges you may face.
 Listed below are some items to keep in mind when preparing for this course or considering signing up for this course:

 - Pack weight: your pack will generally range between 40-60% of your body weight.
 It is not unusual for your pack to be up to 75 pounds.